ashpoz/marissa-adrian-wedding-website/src/pages/schedule.md

 ---

-## Sunday Lunch
+## Farewell Lunch

 ### Sunday, November 12th, 2023<br>1:00 pm

 #### Cosmic Coffee + Beer Garden<br><a href="https://goo.gl/maps/Vn2ZZGH7XPZzmXgh9" target="_blank">121 Pickle Rd<br>Austin, TX 78704</a>

-If you’re still in town (and not too hungover), join us the next day for food and drinks.
-Laid-back vibes only.
+Marissa and Adrian will be at Cosmic Coffee + Beer Garden for lunch the following day.
+If you are still in town feel free to drop by!
+Cosmic Coffee serves coffee, beer & wine, and has several food trucks.
+Go to their <a href="https://cosmichospitalitygroup.com/south-austin/" target="_blank">website</a> to see menu items and pricing.